Kwon770/instagram-clone/document/basic-prisma.md

 ### There is no tool to connect DataModel between Prisma and GraphQL

-### So, if you want add new DataModel, you must add new model to Prisma and copy/paste to GraphQL
+### So, if you want to add new DataModel, you must add a new model to Prisma and copy/paste to GraphQL

 ### File Structure